2026 Speakers

 With more than 25 years’ experience across Ireland and the UK, Cathy is an accomplished PR and communications professional with a strong track record in both in-house and agency environments.
 She has planned and delivered impactful marketing and PR campaigns across the food, health, FMCG, and corporate sectors.

 Cathy most recently spent nine years as Head of Communications at the National Dairy Council.
 Trained originally as a chef in London, her career is underpinned by a lifelong passion for food, hospitality, and the stories behind great brands.
-You can catch Cathy on stage on The Future of Hospitality stage on Wednesday, 11th

 February at 12.30pm talking about Key Factors in Ensuring your Brand Story’s Success